 Client Partnership: American Lung Association

-The challenge I was given was to rebrand Pepsico's Throwback editions and Mountain Dew's not yet introduced energy drink, Kickstart.
+The challenge I was given was to rebrand Pepsico's Throwback soft-drink editions, along side with designing the new packaging for Mountain Dew's not yet introduced energy drink, Kickstart.
 My focus was on creating a product design that appealed to their marketing audience, while also highlighting each products individual purpose of being a specialized drink.
 The idea behind Throwback was to emphasize retro spirit in a modern and unifying way.
-Kickstart's design was about creating a modern visual energy with balanced elements and bold orange color.
+Kickstart's design was about creating a modern visual energy with balanced elements with bold orange color as a brand signifier.

 Agency: Select Design